Generative AI at Work: Deployment, Data, and Empirical Strategy

 \subsection{Empirical Strategy}

-We isolate the causal impact of access to AI recommendations using a standard difference-in-differences regression model:
+We isolate the causal impact of access to AI recommendations using a standard difference-in-differences regression:

-Our outcome variables $y_{it}$ capture average handle times, resolution rates, resolutions per hour, and customer satisfaction scores for agent $i$ in year-month $t$.
-Because workers often work only for a portion of the year, we include only year-month observations for an agent who is actively employed (e.g. assigned to chats).
-Our main variable of interest is $AI_{it}$, an indicator equal to one if agent $i$ has access to AI recommendations at time $t$.
-All regressions include year-month fixed effects $\delta_{t}$ to control for common, time-varying factors such as tax season or business quarter end.
-In our preferred specification, we also include controls for time-invariant agent-level fixed effects $\alpha_{i}$ and time-varying agent tenure.
-Standard errors are clustered at the agent or agent-location level.
+Our outcome variables, $y_{it}$, is performance measures for agent $i$ in year-month $t$, with resolutions per hour as our main measure of productivity.
+We measure these outcomes in levels, and report percentage changes off the baseline pre-treatment means.
+Our main variable of interest is $AI_{it}$, an indicator that equals one if AI assistance is activated for agent $i$ at time $t$.
+All regressions include year-month fixed effects, $\delta_{t}$, to control for common, time-varying factors such as tax season or the end of the business quarter.
+In our preferred specifications, we also include agent fixed effects $\alpha_{i}$ to control for time-invariant differences in productivity across agents and time-varying tenure controls $X_{it}$ (specifically, fixed effects for agent tenure in months).
+In our main specifications, we weight each agent-month equally and cluster standard errors at the agent level to reflect the fact that AI access is rolled out individually, but Appendix Tables \ref{tab:robustness_clustering} and \ref{tab:robustdd_nchat_weight} show that our results are robust to alternative weightings and clustering.

-A rapidly growing literature has shown that two-way fixed effects regressions deliver consistent estimates only with strong assumptions about the homogeneity of treatment effects, and may be biased when treatment effects vary over time or by adoption cohort \citep{cengiz_effect_2019,dechaisemartin2020,sun_estimating_2020,goodman-bacon_2021,callaway_2021, borusyak2022revisiting}.
-For instance, workers may take time to adjust to using the AI system, in which case its impact in the first month may be smaller.
+A rapidly growing literature has shown that two-way fixed effects regressions deliver consistent estimates only with strong assumptions about the homogeneity of treatment effects and may be biased when treatment effects vary over time or by adoption cohort \citep{cengiz_effect_2019,dechaisemartin2020,sun_estimating_2020,goodman-bacon_2021,callaway_2021, borusyak2022revisiting}.
+For example, workers may take time to adjust to using the AI system, in which case its impact in the first month may be smaller.
 Alternatively, the onboarding of later cohorts of agents may be smoother, so that their treatment effects may be larger.